 ADOLESCENT WEIGHT LOSS SURGERY

 Your adolescent will undergo a comprehensive consultation to evaluate his or her medical condition and overall well-being.
-The consultations are typically scheduled to take place during their first visit to our weight loss surgery clinic, and include a variety of evaluations and tests.
+The consultations are typically scheduled to take place during their first visit to our weight loss surgery clinic and include a variety of evaluations and tests.

 A Duke bariatric surgeon will conduct a physical exam and a series of tests.
-The results are used to identify and evaluate any medical problems related to your teen’s obesity, and is used to recommend the right procedure.
+The results are used to identify and evaluate any medical problems related to your teen’s obesity, and to recommend the right procedure.